Russia boosts oil sales in Asia, even as OPEC battles to win customers

 The expansion by Russia and Iraq in Asia this year has capped increases for Saudi Arabia, suggesting the strategy the OPEC kingpin is leading of pumping more oil to expand market share has only worked within limits.

-Led by Saudi Arabia, OPEC decided in November 2014 not to cut output to prop up prices but instead to keep producing in defense of market share against other producers like Russia or shale drilers in the United States.
+Led by Saudi Arabia, OPEC decided in November 2014 not to cut output to prop up prices but instead to keep producing in defence of market share against other producers like Russia or shale drillers in the United States.

 “We don’t think this strategy can last much longer especially if you see how Russia expanded in Asia in 2015,” said Emril Jamil, senior analyst at Thomson Reuters Oil Research & Forecasts, in a reference to producers struggling to make a profit at low prices.